askahana/DotNetDynamosV2/README.md

 As customer
 1. See their accounts
 2. Transfer money between their own accounts
-3. Transfer money to other
+3. Transfer money to others
-4. Open new account
+4. Open new accounts
-5. See transaction
+5. See transactions

 As administrator
-1. Create new user account
+1. Create new user accounts
-2. See customers account
+2. See customer accounts
 3. Change interest
 4. Change exchange rate